tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

 ---
 title: "Internship with Wikimedia"
-published: false
+published: true
 ---

 It's been just a while since my internship with Wikimedia started in Outreachy and I am already learning a lot!
 In this blog, I will be sharing what my project is all about and a couple of things I have learned or re-learned in these days and are some common technologies that many other open-source networks use as well.

 This post is going to be quite long as I will be sharing my progress as I go through the internship.
-Some parts of it will be useful for students looking for internship and want to familiarize with what open source encompasses, or simply people looking to join the open source fun!
+Some parts of it will be useful for people looking for internship and want to familiarize with what open source encompasses, or simply people looking to join the open source fun!

 ## Contents:
 1. [Project Description](#project-description)